 Camping is an amazing way to spend time in Kauai and to really take in the beauty of the island.
 In addition to seeing the best of Kauai, it is a great way to save money while visiting this island.
 With that said, booking a campsite is not as easy as we first anticipated.
 The permit system for Kauai camping is not centralized.
 As a result, depending on which department has oversight (county, state, etc…), there are different methods to booking a reservation.
-The Ultimate Guide for Camping and Permits in Kauai will cover all of your options for you!
+The Ultimate Guide for Camping and Permits in Kauai will cover all the options for you!

 If you are not planning to bring your own gear for camping, don’t exclude camping as an option.
 There are several places to rent all the camping gear you need.
 Gear rentals depending on the type of equipment can be rented between $25 and $40 per day from Kayak Kauai, Just Live, and Kauai Adventure Camp.
 Purchase fuel canisters (i.e. MSR) in Lihue from Sports Authority.